YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 df_with_missing.head()
 ```

-#### Plot the original GDP and with the imputed data using STL interpolation method
+#### Plot the original GDP with the imputed data using STL interpolation method

 ```python